 Indian Springs creates an environment where students grow academically and emotionally.
 They also learn to discover the leader that exists in themselves.
-As a Leader in Me campus, our students live and learn by the 7-Habits and incorporate them into their learning.
-Our teachers integrate the 7-Habits into instruction developing highly engaging and challenging lessons where students feel a part of their own learning each and every day.
+Our teachers integrate making positive life choices into instruction developing highly engaging and challenging lessons where students feel a part of their own learning each and every day.
 Increasing ownership of choices and next steps with increased awareness of daily progress, raises student performance and achievement.
 Our students are presented with content that requires them to expand their thinking to ensure ALL students learn no matter their ability level.
 Our goal is to meet the needs of ALL our students.

 Indian Springs teachers and staff are committed to Preparing Leaders of the PACK